 What to Expect

-- Print and complete a Special Needs Ministry Family Questionnaire and bring it with you on your first visit.
+- Print and complete the Special Needs Ministry Family Questionnaire (link below) and bring it with you on your first visit.
 Inform the Director of any changes as they develop.

 - Provide a current contact number upon each visit.